altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 ~She didn’t realize how famished she was.~
 'And this is the best damn ice cream'
 ~She realized as she licked at it.~
-"I assumed you would get food too.
+"F::I assumed you would get food too.
 This was desert, were you waiting all this time?"
 *Martha nodded.*
 ~Her vision was slowly but surely coming back to normal.~